itsmmarc/jumphud/README.md

 Stripped down HUD designed to give you the ability to display exactly as much information as you want, at its most bare only your clip ammo count is shown.

-### Useful keybinds have been added to the options menu, including:
+### Useful keybinds have been added to the options menu, including but not limited to:

 - CTap